 If you’ve never created an FBA shipment, you can download a free pdf that walks through the entire process by clicking the button below.

 The next question is how to pack items to send to Amazon?

 The main thing with packing is to put the items in a box and make sure you have enough padding so the items arrive safely.
 You want to use a small enough box so that there is not an excessive amount of empty space.
 If there is empty space you will want to use void fill to take up the extra space.
 The void fill I use is kraft paper, which can be found on my resources page.

 However, I wouldn’t recommend paying for void fill right out of the gate if you can help it.
 The $1,000 would be better spent on inventory.
 Overall though, I wouldn’t overanalyze how to box up the items.
 Use your best judgment and pack carefully.

 In terms of boxes, I’d recommend looking for free boxes if at all possible.
 Go to Wal-Mart, a grocery store, or somewhere like that and see if they have any used boxes you can have.
 If you want to buy them, Home Depot, Lowes, and U-Haul are all good options.

 Last question: Any other tips I would have for people just getting started?

 I would recommend putting in consistent effort for a predetermined amount of time.
-Right away it might be frustrating as you won’t know exactly what to look for and you probably won’t come out of stores with carts full of inventory, unless you get a little bit lucky on your first few trips.
+It might be frustrating in the beginning because you won’t know exactly what to look for, and you probably won’t come out of stores with carts full of inventory unless you get a little bit lucky on your first few trips.
 The more you do it, the easier it gets.

 That’s all I have for today.
 If you have any questions or comments about this post, please let me know below.
 Also, if there’s a question you would like to see me answer in a future blog post, please leave it in a question below.
 If you found this post helpful, please consider sharing using one of the buttons below.